kontent-ai/boilerplate-net/README.md

 ![New webhook configuration](https://i.imgur.com/ootVcPZ.png)

-To get all the benefits of the caching functionality, you should configure the `PreviewApiKey` settings key with the value found in "Project settings" -> "API keys" -> "Delivery Preview API".
+To get all the benefits of the caching functionality, you should set the `DeliveryOptions` -> `PreviewApiKey` key (secret) for your app with the value found in "Project settings" -> "API keys" -> "Delivery Preview API".

 ![Copy the Preview API key](https://i.imgur.com/lPTyRgZ.png)

-This is because the caching functionality always builds a list of dependent KC data from the actual Delivery API response.
-Without the `PreviewApiKey` settings key, the caching wouldn't know about not-yet-published content items.
-Publishing of such items would not invalidate cached listing responses and linked items that should now contain the newly-published items.
-Therefore, you can configure the caching to use the Preview API, simply by having the `DeliveryOptions` -> `PreviewApiKey` key set in your settings/secrets.
-You don't have to enable Preview API for your app via `DeliveryOptions` -> `UsePreviewApi`.
-The app can still run against the production-ready Delivery API.
-When `UsePreviewApi` is `false` and `PreviewApiKey` is set, then only the caching functionality will use the Preview API to recognize all not-yet-published items upfront.
+By setting just the `PreviewApiKey` (without setting the `UsePreviewApi` key at the same time) you will allow only the caching functionality to see the not-yet-published content items when a dependency list is being built.
+The app will continue to consume and display the production-grade Delivery API data as before.

+The caching works in a way that each new Delivery response is being inspected to see which KC artifacts the current response depends upon.
+For instance, a content item with two linked items depends on its content type, the two linked items and their types.
+Later, when the app is told that one of the linked items have changed (via a web hook), the caching invalidates both the linked item's cache entry and that of the parent item's.

+Without the `PreviewApiKey`, the above inspection logic would not know about the not-yet-published items.

+It is important to know how often the content contributors create new content items.
+Not how often they publish them, but how often they create them.
+You should set the `CacheTimeoutSeconds` settings key to a value that's slightly smaller than a typical time span between item creations.

 **Note**: During local development, you can use the [ngrok](https://ngrok.com/) service to route to your workstation.
 When using IIS Express, you might need to initialize ngrok with a host header: